schlagert/syslog/README.md

 * Get the well-known SASL event format for `supervisor` and `crash` reports.
 * Configurable verbosity of SASL printing format (printing depth is also configurable).
+* Throughput optimization by dynamically switching from synchronous to asynchronous mode.

 Planned
 -------